Protocol-Wizard/Java-Pattern-Programs/README.md

-# Java Pattern Codes
+# Java Pattern Programs
-This is where I store all my Java codes related to patterns :)
+This is where I store all my Java programs related to patterns :)